Catastrophic fate of Schwarzschild black holes in a thermal bath: Analogies

 Let us consider for example analog black holes (see, {\it e.g.}, \cite{Ge:2010wx}).
-The position of the horizon is determined both by non-linear effects and by the environment whereas the speed of sound is an entirely linear property.
-The speed of the first can therefore be higher than the one of the second.
+The position of the horizon is determined both by nonlinear effects and by the environment whereas the speed of sound is an entirely linear property.
+The speed of the first can therefore be higher than the speed of the second.
 Concretely, this would clearly be possible with a two-component Bose-Einstein condensate.
-The sound speed for the 2 species, respectively $c_1$ and $c_2$, are {\it a priori} different.
-If they do interact, the position of the horizon for the first will depend on the density of the second (and the other way round).
-As there are non-linear solutions -- like grey solitons -- moving close to sound speed, there can be, from the viewpoint of the first species, a horizon moving at a speed close to $c_2$, which can be greater than $c_1$.\\
+The sound speed for the two species, respectively $c_1$ and $c_2$, are {\it a priori} different.
+If they do interact, the position of the horizon for the first will depend on the density of the second (and the other way around).
+As there are nonlinear solutions -- like grey solitons -- moving close to sound speed, there can be, from the viewpoint of the first species, a horizon moving at a speed close to $c_2$, which can be greater than $c_1$.\\

 With the obvious limitations of the metric used, the growth of the horizon at an arbitrary high speed is not inconsistent in the considered framework.
 This, by the way, also happens when considering the Hawking evaporation where $dR/dt\rightarrow \infty$ when $M\rightarrow 0$.
-In this case, one could argue that the semi-classical formula should be modified by quantum gravity effects in this regime but the divergence of the speed is not the reason why a better description should be searched for.
+In this case, one could argue that the semiclassical formula should be modified by quantum gravity effects in this regime but the divergence of the speed is not the reason why a better description should be searched for.
 The phenomenon underlined in this work has no reason not to be possibly real.
 Although a kind of ``bubble nucleation" (at the speed of light) similar to a tunneling effect from a false vacuum to the true vacuum (see, {\it e.g.}, \cite{Chen:2020lrl}) would also make sense, the considered process can be faster and even more catastrophic.\\

 Finally, it is important to notice that the phenomenon exhibited in this article is not unique in physics.
 One could first think about the disorder correlator.
 Functional renormalization shows that its curvature explodes at a finite scale $\ell_c$ (developing a cusp at the origin).
-This can be interpreted through Shocks and avalanches \cite{Wiese:2021qpk}.
+This can be interpreted through shocks and avalanches \cite{Wiese:2021qpk}.